 Many philosophers debate the question of what intelligence is and whether machines can think.
 Because thinking is very hard to define, Turing answered the question with another question.
 "Are there imaginable digital computers which would do well in the imitation game?".

 Given the rapid advancements in AI, we think there's a good chance that some algorithms may be able to fool humans and win the imitation game.
-One of the most promising algorithms is OpenAI's GPT3.
-There has been extensive media coverage of this algorithm being able to produce long paragraphs of writing indistinguishable from that of a human's.
+There has been extensive media coverage of algorithms that have been able to produce long paragraphs of writing indistinguishable from that of a human's.

-We have been given access to GPT3 so have decided to run the world's largest Turing Test.
+Using these algorithms, we have built our own bot to run the world's largest Turing Test.
 The results from this experiment will not only help us figure out how good conversational AIs have got but also what kind of things they say that give away that they are not human.
 This will help us improve their conversational skills for when we run this experiment again.